wagento/sms-notifications/README.md

 occurs, please [open a support ticket][Support] and let us know the vendor and extension name so that we can work with them on a solution.

+### Post-Install

+After installing the extension for the first time, please run this command to enable it:

+    cd /path/to/your/site && php bin/magento module:enable Wagento_LinkMobilitySMSNotifications

+Once you have enabled the extension, please follow the instructions in the [Post-Install or Post-Update](#post-install-update) section to complete the installation process.

 ## Updating

 ### Composer